 A native of Missoula, MT, Cyrra Robinson moved to Seattle, WA to attend Cornish College of the Arts.
 After a year she transferred to The Evergreen State College, where she graduated with a BA in Sculpture focusing on metalwork and stone carving.
-She won the People's Choice Award for the 2017 Percival Plinth Project in Olympia, WA, and placed First Runner-up in the 2016 Percival Plinth Project.
-She is currently a Research Fellow working with Sculptor, Robert Leverich.
-In 2014 she began working as a Proficiency Trainer at The Evergreen State College's Metal Shop where she teaches students how to weld and properly use the equipment.
-She has exhibited her work in Vermont, Washington, and Montana, and currently has sculptures on display in Washington, Montana, and Vermont.
+She won the People's Choice Award for the 2017 Percival Plinth Public Art Project in Olympia, WA, and placed First Runner-up in the 2016 Percival Plinth Project.
+For the last three years she was a Proficiency Trainer at The Evergreen State College's Metal Shop where she taught students how to weld and properly use the equipment.
+She currently has her sculptures exhibited in Washington, Montana, and Vermont.
 She is living and working at her studio in Tumwater, WA.